 Aurelio Montes Sr. and Aurelio Montes Jr. are the father and son of the century with their love for good wine as well as their heritage.
 The chilean duo not only have a namesake winery with a special commitment to the Chilean community, most notably a study scholarship given to the winery workers and their children alongside complimentary health and life insurance, but also like father, like son, Aurelio Montes Jr. followed in his father’s footsteps and opened up his own winery, Kaiken, in order to experiment with new terroirs and other winemaking practices such as biodynamics.
 Fun fact: the Kaiken Ultra Winery was the second winery in the world to be awarded the Sustainable Certificate.
 Good for the community AND good for the earth?
 I don’t know what more you could want but they probably have it.

 At Salum, a group of wine enthusiasts were treated to a tasting of wines from both wineries, as well as a paired luncheon.
+To be honest with you, I’m surprised that more people didn’t decide to get in on the action.
+I’d even heard through the grapevine that some people were looking for a New Jersey fake ID service because they weren’t old enough to travel or drink on their own, and they wanted to learn more about these wines, but it just wasn’t meant to be.
+All the more for us though I guess.
 As we tasted the wines, Montes Sr. and Montes Jr. explained the back story of each wine and how they vary between the two wineries.

 Montes Alpha Chardonnay 2014 Alcohol – 13.9% SRP – $19.90 Tasting notes: Shy in node expression.